Guide for Authors

 ETHICS APPROVAL AND CONSENT TO PARTICIPATE

-All materials must adhere to high ethical and animal welfare standards.
-Any use of animals must be based on ethological knowledge and respect for species-specific requirements for health and well-being.
-A statement indicating that the protocol and procedures employed were ethically reviewed and approved, and the name of the body giving approval, must be included in the Methods section of the manuscript.
-An ethical approval document showing the approval from the institution’s ethical committee must be uploaded along with manuscript when you submit the manuscript.
-This is mandatory for a manuscript involving human participants, human data, or human tissue to be moved forward in the publication process.
-Failing to provide the ethical approval document and the associated statement in the Methods section of the document will result in the rejection of the manuscript.
+Finally, an ethical approval document confirming the approval of the research protocol issued by the institution’s ethical committee must be uploaded online when you submit the manuscript.
+All components of this requirement are mandatory for a manuscript involving animals, human participants, human data, or human tissue to be moved forward in the publication process.
+Failure to provide the ethical approval document and the associated statement in a subsection of the Methods section of the document will result in manuscript rejection.

 Conflict of interest